mcarlin27/ping-pong/README.md

 ## Known Bugs

-_{Program does not currently run as written.
-Console reports that "parseInt is not a function" which implies a syntax or other error in the front-end code.}_
+_Program does not currently run as written.
+Console reports that "parseInt is not a function" which implies a syntax or other error in the front-end code._

 ## Support and contact details

-_{Email marilyn.s.carlin@gmail.com with any questions, comments, or concerns.}_
+_Email marilyn.s.carlin@gmail.com with any questions, comments, or concerns._

 ## Technologies Used

-_{HTML, CSS, jQuery, Bootstrap}_
+_HTML, CSS, jQuery, Bootstrap_

 ### License